Who has Sir Keir Starmer picked to be in his Cabinet?

 – Hilary Benn – Northern Ireland Secretary

-Best known in the earlier stages of his career as the son of Tony Benn – the long-serving cabinet minister, anti-war campaigner and pivotal figure on the Labour left – Mr Benn has not inherited all of his father’s beliefs.
+Best known earlier in his career as the son of Tony Benn – the long-serving cabinet minister, anti-war campaigner and pivotal figure on the Labour left – Mr Benn has not inherited all of his father’s beliefs.

 During the 1999 contest for the Leeds Central seat that he would go on to represent for decades to come, Mr Benn described himself as a “Benn, but not a Bennite”.